Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 \subsection{Mordell--Weil sieving}

 The idea of the Mordell--Weil sieve, originally due to Scharaschkin \cite{Scharaschkin:Thesis}, is to deduce information on rational points on $X$ via the intersection of the images of $X(\F_v)$ and $J(\Q)$ in $J(\F_v)$ (or suitable quotients) for several primes $v$ of good reduction.
-It is often applied to verify that $X(\Q)=\varnothing$, but it can also be employed in conjunction with $p$-adic techniques to compute $X(\Q)$ when there are rational points.
+It is often applied to verify that $X(\Q)=\varnothing$, but it can also be combined with $p$-adic techniques to compute $X(\Q)$ when there are rational points.

 We review the basic idea, which is straightforward.
-Making the sieve perform well in practice is a different matter; see~\cite{Bruin-Stoll:MWSieve} for an elaborate discussion of the issues one encounters and detailed solutions.
-For ease of exposition, we assume that $J(\Q)$ is torsion-free and that we have generators $P_1,\ldots,P_r$ of $J(\Q)$ available.
+Making the sieve perform well in practice is a different matter; see~\cite{Bruin-Stoll:MWSieve} for an elaborate discussion of the issues one encounters and detailed strategies.
+For ease of exposition, we assume that $J(\Q)$ is torsion-free and that we have generators $P_1,\ldots,P_r$ of $J(\Q)$.
 Let $M>1$ be an integer and let $S$ be a finite set of primes of good reduction for $X$.
-Then the natural diagram
+Then the diagram

 is commutative.
 In the situation of interest to us, the horizontal maps are induced by our choice of base point $b \in X(\Q)$.